v-mholloway/edge-developer.es-ES/microsoft-edge/devtools-guide-chromium/network/reference.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.  -->
 # <a name="network-analysis-reference"></a>Referencia de análisis de red

-Descubra nuevas formas de analizar cómo se carga la página en esta referencia completa de las características de análisis de red de Microsoft Edge DevTools.
+Descubra nuevas formas de analizar cómo se carga la página en esta referencia completa de las Microsoft Edge de análisis de red de DevTools.

 ## <a name="record-network-requests"></a>Registrar solicitudes de red